-- 79. A total of 60 percent of all beneficiaries targeted by WFP will be women.
-Under strategic outcome 1, WFP will support 10,000 vulnerable refugees in the Zemio, Pladama-Ouaka and Obo camps.
+- 83. A total of 60 percent of all beneficiaries targeted by WFP will be women and girls.
+Under strategic outcome 1, WFP will support 5,700 vulnerable refugees in the Zemio, Pladama-Ouaka and Obo camps.
 IDPs (both those living in IDP sites and in vulnerable host communities), refugees, returnees and crisis affected host families will receive unconditional food assistance based on gender disaggregated vulnerability criteria.
-A total of 726,880 IDPs will be served under this activity category over the period of the ICSP.
+A total of 1,099,881 IDPs, refugees and vulnerable host families will be served under this activity category over the period of the ICSP.
 In addition, 242,000 IDPs and crisis-affected host family children will receive emergency school meals.
-Gender equality, protection and AAP protocols will be maintained with an emphasis on the protection of all persons from gender-based violence.45 SCOPE will be used for biometric registrations. - 80.
-Under strategic outcome 2, a BSFP will be implemented for 36,000 children aged 6-23 months, while a comprehensive package for the prevention and treatment of malnutrition will target 22,500 children aged 6-59 months, 10,700 PLW/G and 2,000 malnourished ART patients, including 10,000 family members and caretakers in Bouar, Berbérati and Paoua.
+Gender equality, protection and AAP protocols will be maintained with an emphasis on the protection of all persons from gender-based violence.
+SCOPE will be used for biometric registrations. - 84.
+Under strategic outcome 2, a BSFP will be implemented for 73,464 children aged 6-23 months, while a comprehensive package for the prevention and treatment of malnutrition will target 22,500 children aged 6-59 months, 10,700 PLW/G and 2,000 malnourished ART patients, including 10,000 family members and caretakers in Bouar, Berbérati and Paoua.
 Overall, 81,200 people will benefit from these activities.
-A further 36,400 children in 60 target schools will receive nutritious school meals. - 81.
+A further 36,400 children in 60 target schools will receive nutritious school meals. - 85.
 Under Strategic outcome 3, some 230,000 vulnerable women and men smallholders, including returnees and host communities, will be provided food assistance for assets.
 About 60 percent of those targeted by in-kind food and CBT assistance will be women.
 Food purchases for school meals will be derived from producer associations that support 46,000 women and men farmers.

-4.2 Transfers
+a.
+Transfers

-82. WFP will prioritize in-kind food assistance where the security situation remains volatile and beneficiaries have no access to functional markets.
+86. WFP will prioritize in-kind food assistance where the security situation remains volatile and beneficiaries have no access to functional markets.
 Locations will be identified through gender and age analyses of food security and vulnerability analysis and mapping (VAM) monitoring.
 The daily emergency school meal ration per child per school day will include 120 g of cereals, 40 g of pulses, 15 g of vegetable oil, and 3 g of iodized salt.